satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 their services that would factor into their evaluations for promotion and funding opportunities.

-3. \*\*Reviews are unavailable.\*\*

-The closed and anonymous review process does not acknowledge the role and importance of reviewers and information generated during the review (reviewer criticism and feedback).
-Reviewing has thus become an extremely important but seldom acknowledged process.
+-The closed and anonymous review process does not acknowledge the role and importance of reviewers and Reviewing has thus become an extremely important but seldom acknowledged process.

+Community suffers!

+6. \*\*Provenance information may be lost.\*\*

+Reviews themselves are not considered a timestamp for the intellectual property in the work.
+Since the review process is typically anonymous and private, information is hidden until the time of publication.
+While a given journal timestamps an article from initial submission to final acceptance, if the article has gone through a chain of journals, such information is typically lost.

+3. \*\*Reviews are unavailable to the community.\*\*

+information generated during the review (reviewer criticism and feedback) is unavailable.

 This closed process also prevents an objective standardization of the scientific process.

 8. \*\*A review has a limited lifespan.\*\*